suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-condition-update-authorized

 Request Authorization from the application and fail if not authorized.
-This can allow a user to decline an update.
-Argument is an integer priority level.
+This can allow a user to decline an update. suit-parameter-update-priority provides an integer priority level that the application can use to determine whether or not to authorize the update.
 Priorities are application defined. suit-condition-update-authorized is OPTIONAL to implement.

 #### suit-condition-version